Timothy Arends earned a Bachelor of Arts degree in Fine Art at Berea College, Berea Kentucky.

 Remembering My Dad

 It's hard to believe, but if my father were alive today, he would be 100 years old this year.
-I remember him as my dad, the one my brother and I went on family vacations with down Route 66 and other places, visiting far-flung family members and getting our taste of Americana.
+I remember him simply as my dad, with whom my brother and I went on family vacations throughout the Midwest, visiting far-flung family members and getting our taste of Americana.

 Of course, my father was much more than this.
 After growing up on a farm in the tiny town of Alexander Iowa, Robert L. Arends went on to pursue his masters degree in philosophy and religion.
 After briefly pursuing a career in the ministry, he went on to teach history and religion at a number of colleges and universities across the country.

 I found an interesting essay dad wrote of his growing up experiences, which gives a fascinating insight into what Midwestern rural life was like 100 years ago, as well as how life has changed over the last 100 years.
 In this era of suburban life, interstate travel and Wi-Fi, we tend to forget just how hard the average person worked early in the previous century.

 Illustrating my dad's experiences with my own watercolors has helped give me a keener insight and appreciation of what life in rural America was like so long ago.
 I hope it does the same for you.